 She has also been part of various group exhibitions at DKP and been the focus of the fifth episode of the Artist Series at David Krut Podcast.

-Bell’s collaborations with artists Robert Hogins and William Kentridge on different projects in a range of media and themes form a central part of her oeuvre.
-The unique relationships that were forged of these collaborations had further significant influence on the individual works of each artist to follow.
-With the passing of Robert Hogins Bell created Cry me a River (2010).
+Bell (*1957) is a leading painter, sculptor and printmaker in South Africa.
+Besides working with DKW, she has worked with Jack Shirreff from 107 Workshop in the UK.
+Bell’s collaborations with artists Robert Hodgins and William Kentridge on different projects in a range of media and themes form a central part of her oeuvre.
+The unique relationships that were forged with these collaborations had further significant influence on the individual works of each artist to follow.
+With the passing of Robert Hodgins, Bell created Cry me a River (2010).